guillaume-oo/space_escape/README.md

   - Left Click: shoot (when using the spaceship)

 CHOICES:
-As i am still new to unity, i decided to try to focus on exploring the field of possibilities rather than to focus on the visual experience and UX.
-So, instead of spending too much time creating beatiful 3D models with detailed textures, or building a pretty user interface (such as the buttons on mobile), or having a nicer variety and quality of sound effetcs, i spent more time on trying to understand some concepts such as Ray Tracing, how to define controls ( i had to change in the middle of the project as i was using the old input system.
-Switching to the new one has been a bit of a hassle...)
+As i am still new to unity, i decided to focus on exploring the field of possibilities rather than focusing on the UX.
+So, instead of spending too much time creating nicer 3D models with detailed textures, or building a pretty user interface (such as the buttons on mobile), or having a nicer variety and quality of sound effetcs, i spent more time on trying to understand some concepts.
-Adding the possibility to use the spaceship and fire ennemies with it was also a way for me to explore possibilities and learn more, even though it didn't add much to the game at this stage.
+Adding the possibility to use the spaceship and fire ennemies with it was also a way for me to explore possibilities and learn more, even though it doesn't add much to the game at this stage.
 Instead of having a fun or pretty game to play, i decided to try to reach for a game with more possibilities.
 Now that i know how to paint assets on a surface, how to switch player and telport player (by using the spaceship) and interact with items and collision boxes, i believe that i have a good small toolbox and that adding more planets, with a better environment and better graphics etc... could be easily be improved with time.

 NON EXHAUSTIVE LIST OF IMPROVMENTS TO BE DONE: